lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 #### LSP8MetadataURI:<tokenId>

-When metadata JSON is created for a tokenId, the URL COULD be stored in the minting contract storage.
+When metadata JSON is created for a tokenId, the URI COULD be stored in the minting contract storage.

 If the tokenId is a hash (type 3), the first `bytes4` in the tuple of the `valueType`/`valueContent` represents the hash function.
 Otherwise the first `bytes4` MUST be `0x00000000`.